Reunions: MPHS Class of '67, CHS Class of '72, Wonders Class of '67, ALBHS Class of '72

 Mount Pleasant High School Class of 1967 will celebrate its 55-year reunion on Oct.
 1 from 3-7 p.m. at Bethel Bear Creek Reformed Church Fellowship Hall/Shelter, 18874 Bear Creek Church Road, Mount Pleasant.

 It will be casual attire.
 Buffet dinner at 5 p.m.
 RSVP as soon as possible to Bonnie Moose (bmoose2@ctc.net).
-It’s $25/person by Sept.
+It was $25/person by Sept.
 17: Email Bonnie or Frances C. Helms (franceshelms@carolina.rr.com) for details about payment.

 A.L.
 Brown Class of ’72 celebrates